Excrele/ECore/ECore/README.md

 - Configuration files are automatically validated and migrated on startup
 - Expired shops are automatically cleaned up every 6 hours
 - Bank interest is calculated automatically (implementation depends on BankManager)
+- World data is stored in `worlds.yml` in the plugin data folder
+- Portal data is stored in `portals.yml` in the plugin data folder
+- Portals automatically teleport players when they step into portal blocks
+- World unloading will teleport all players in that world to the default world spawn

 ---